sanjeevkomma/Spring-Boot/spring-boot-microservices/Docker-Kubernetes.md

 # Kubernetes (K8s) : To Read
 * Kubernetes is cloud neutral
 * Kubernetes leverages the simplicity of Platform as a Service (PaaS) when used on the Cloud
+* A Kubernetes cluster consists of a set of worker machines, called nodes, that run containerized applications.
+Every cluster has at least one worker node

 # Terminology
 * Kubernetes Cluster = Group of Servers that are managed together
 * Cloud Neutral =
+* Node =

 # Commands